wsaihopfsg/vos-scripting-how-to/soln/Extrig/Extrig.rst

 VOS 2000 Pinout
 #####################

-* Please refer to the datasheets & manual for the pinout for your VOS model.
-For this tutorial we have used the pinout for VOS2000 as an example
+* Please refer to the datasheets & manual for the pinout of your VOS model.
+In this tutorial we have used the pinout of VOS2000 as an example

 .. image:: /soln/Extrig/VOS2000pintout.jpg